unitycatalog/unitycatalog/docs/quickstart.md

 ```

 At this point, your MLflow environment is ready for use with the newly started MLflow tracking server and the Unity Catalog server acting as your model registry.

+### Train your model and register it into Unity Catalog

 You can quickly train a test model and validate that the MLflow/Unity catalog integration is fully working.